duckmanager/Bathymetric-map-Lake-Caputh/README.md

     output: boundary_gdf: GeoDataFrame (epsg:25833): [geometry]- point geometry of each point, [Longitude], [Latitude] - x/y of each point in EPSG:25833, [Depth (m)] - Depth of each point, [file_id] = "artificial_boundary_points", [Date] - day of point measurement

-    input variables: spacing: distance between each edge point, in m
+    input variables: spacing: distance between each edge point, in m (default is 1)
-                    interpoaltion_distance: distance between measured depth of edge point, within they get connected, in m
+                    interpoaltion_distance: distance between measured depth of edge point, within they get connected, in m (default is 150)
-                    extrapolation_distance: distance to extrapolate measured depth to the side without measured point within interpolation_distance, in m
+                    extrapolation_distance: distance to extrapolate measured depth to the side without measured point within interpolation_distance, in m (default is 15)

     functionality: creates artifical edge points for enhanced interpoaltion precision at the edges.
 Only interpolates near measured points.
     Creates points with "spacing" distance between on the outline of -shp file of the water body.
 Uses cKDTress for neighor identification.
 Connects each measured Depth point with the closest edge point.
 For measured points within "interpoaltion_distance" to each other, each point in between gets a depth assigned.
 The Depth gets linearly interpolated by the difference in depth between the measured points and the number of artifical edge points between.
 If no meassured point is within "interpolation_distance", edge points ~ within "extrapolation_distance" get assigend the same depth as last measured.
 All edge points without depth assigned get discraded.